 See, I told you this equation would be fun.

 2. The best of both worlds

-The great thing about Summer School is that it’s divided into three terms: Summer Term, Compressed Summer and Late Summer.
-If you wanted to have a little break to start with you might then feel totally recharged and ready to take on Compressed or Late Summer.
-On the other hand, you could plough through Summer Term or Compressed Summer, complete some courses and then take a break until your new year of study begins.
+The great thing about Summer School is that it’s divided into two terms: Compressed Summer and Long Summer.
+If you wanted to have a little break to start with you might then feel totally recharged and ready to take on Compressed or Long Summer.
+On the other hand, you could plough through either Summer Term to complete some courses and then take a break until your new year of study begins.
 Either way the flexibility of Summer School is a definite plus.

 3. Getting a head start

 While the rest of your fellow students are hitting the books, you’ll be able to get out of here way earlier and dive head first into the workforce.
 Result: valuable and relevant work experience in the long run.

 You’ll be a year ahead of where you should be, and one rung higher on that corporate ladder, which could mean higher pay!

 The biggest thing going against you when all you’ve done is study is that you will have little-to-no work experience when it comes to applying for that dream job.
 But even if you’re working during semester at a casual job that isn’t related to your field, it still shows those soft skills that employers’ value, like time management and communication.
 The University’s Career and Student Development team are there to help you identify those things on your resume – so why not drop in for a 10-minute resume express visit or book a longer appointment for a career consultation.

 Summer break is traditionally about relieving study anxiety and cutting loose for a while.
 Instead of freaking out over tests and assignments, you can catch up with friends, relax, and just let all that stress go for four months.
 Doing another class might mean you maintain that higher stress level.
 All students have to be careful of burnout, so studying all year round demands some good coping and wellbeing strategies.